About CGC

 Gadabouts

 The Committee Chairpersons research and plan informal field trips monthly throughout the club year to provide opportunities to visit area parks, gardens, nurseries and other places of interest to Club members, at the members’ cost.
 Gadabouts is a fun way to broaden your gardening and plant knowledge while socializing with other members.
-Contact Sue or Jenn to suggest destinations of interest and to participate in a Gadabout trip.
 A $4.00 donation will be given to the driver for each person receiving a ride in the carpool.

 Horticulture & Floral Design Workshops